bbauska/W3Cx-4of5-thru-May-2024/README.md

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch1-5-4">1.5.4 Writing an Equalizer</h3>
 <!------------------------------------------------------------------------------------------------>
-Example #1: an audio equalizer with an <audio> element
+Example #1: an audio equalizer with an &lt;audio&gt; element

 [Example
 at JSBin,](https://jsbin.com/loquwih/edit?html,css,js,output) here is a